Maxinkuckee Lake Ice Company

 1910 - June 24 Acquires Business of Maxinkuckee Company

-Co-operative Concern Consmmated Lonf Pending Ice Deal
+Co-operative Concern Consmmated Long Pending Ice Deal

-Arrangements were completed today whereby the Co=operative Ice &
+Arrangements were completed today whereby the Co-operative Ice &

 rolling stock of the Maxinkuckee Lake Ice Company